 2. When the alteration will result in eliminating the nonconformity.

-3. Structures that are legally nonconforming as to height, floor area ratio, yards, lot area per dwelling unit, or parking may be maintained, structurally altered, or increased in cubical content, provided such alteration or increase in cubical content does not further increase the extent of the nonconformity or permit an increase in the number of dwelling units.
+3. Structures that are legally nonconforming as to height, floor area ratio, yards, lot area per dwelling unit, open space, or parking may be maintained, structurally altered, or increased in cubical content, provided such alteration or increase in cubical content does not further increase the extent of the nonconformity, expand, extend or increase a nonconforming building height, or permit an increase in the number of dwelling units.
 Limitations as to cubical content and increase in floor area do not apply to existing industrial uses in the Vieux Carré.

 25.4.D Additions and Enlargements